vinay06vinay/Fire-Detection-using-YOLOv11/README.md

 ## Dataset Download

-If you want to train the yolo model with different hyperparameters or configuration, download the dataset from [D-Fire Dataset](https://github.com/gaiasd/DFireDataset.git) and place it inside the current folder of this repository
+If you want to train the yolo model with different hyperparameters or configuration, download the dataset from [D-Fire Dataset](https://github.com/gaiasd/DFireDataset.git) and place it inside the current folder of this repository.

 ## Training